 Any of these materials can be specified for thickness.

 Typically, smaller quantities are more readily available for angle iron, as it’s typically stocked at steel service centers.
-However, there will be a break-even point where specifying exact angle thickness, leg sizes, and pre-cut lengths required will make roll forming the more cost-effective choice.
+However, there will be a break-even point where specifying the exact sheet metal angle, thickness, leg sizes, and pre-cut lengths required will make roll forming more cost-effective.

 Don't forget the extra cutoff labor and scrap-waste costs of using angle iron - that alone may make roll forming a much better financial route.